Pinkish-Warrior/gmail-mcp-server/README.md

 6. Give it a name (e.g., "Gmail MCP Server").
 7. Click **Create** and then **Download JSON**.
 8. Rename the downloaded file to `credentials.json` and place it in the root directory of this project (`gmail-mcp-server/`).
+9. Verify the credentials file:
+    ```bash
+    ls -la credentials.json
+    # Should show the file with your OAuth credentials
+    ```

 ### 3. Run the Server and Authorize Access